erictrinh/safe-access/readme.md

 ## I don't know Coffeescript.
 Why should I use this?

-When accessing deeply nested properties in Javascript, it's important to guard against accessing properties that don't exist in the middle of a chain.
+When accessing deeply nested properties in Javascript, it's important to guard against accessing non-existent properties in the middle of a chain.
 For example, `obj.that.is.very.nested` will throw an error if the property `that` doesn't exist.
 This is bad because it halts your program altogether (unless you have a try/catch in place).
 In Javascript, one way to guard against this is with long `&&` chains:

 ```javascript
 var nestedThang = obj.that && obj.that.is && obj.that.is.very && obj.that.is.very.nested;